dominikzyla00/PowerBI/Superstore Analysis/README.md

 **Insights:**
 - Most Sales from 2011 to 2014 were made by customers that are considered as "Lost Customers" now (Company should think about the way how to keep these customers)
 - Most customers are in Consumer Segment
-- APAC market have highest shipping cost, EMEA and Canada have the lowest
-- 59,57% of the orders have **Standard shipping** mode, least preferred is **Same day** with 5,29%